An image of a Title Deed in the middle. In the background, cars and an RV representing titled property.

 What Do Lost Title Bonds Cost?

-A surety bond for a bonded title cost between 1% – 3%.
+A surety bond for a bonded title cost between 1% - 2%.
 Most applicants will pay about 1% of the required bond amount for these lost title bonds.
+The bond premium is not returned, even if no claim occur.

 Cars on the right.
 A grey design shows the cost of a Lost Title Bond (bonded title).